Rockstar New England

 Rockstar New England, Inc. (formerly Mad Doc Software, LLC) is an American video game developer and a studio of Rockstar Games based in Andover, Massachusetts.
-Ian Lane Davis founded the company as Mad Doc Software in November 1999 after working as technical director for Activision.
+Ian Lane Davis founded the company as Mad Doc Software in November 1999 after working as a technical director for Activision.
 The studio worked with Activision on Star Trek: Armada before leading the development of its sequel, Star Trek: Armada II.
-From 2002 on, Mad Doc was the principal developer of the Empire Earth series, developing two games and two expansions.
-While the successful Empire Earth II landed the company publishing contracts with Rockstar Games and Bethesda Softworks, Empire Earth III was a critical and commercial failure and led to an end for the series.
+Starting in 2002, Mad Doc was the principal developer of the Empire Earth series, developing two games and two expansions.
+While the successful Empire Earth II landed the company publishing contracts with Rockstar Games and Bethesda Softworks, Empire Earth III was a critical and commercial failure and led to the end of the series.
 Mad Doc developed Star Trek: Legacy for Bethesda Softworks and Bully: Scholarship Edition for Rockstar Games.
-After the latter was released in March 2008, Rockstar Games' parent company, Take-Two Interactive, bought Mad Doc and made it part of Rockstar Games as Rockstar New England.
+After the latter was released in March 2008, Rockstar Games's parent company, Take-Two Interactive, bought Mad Doc and integrated it with Rockstar Games as Rockstar New England.
 Under Rockstar Games, the studio worked on a sequel to Bully until its developers were reallocated to projects like Max Payne 3.